nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version contains a patch for the reconnection functionality.
+This version contains a patch htmlFor the reconnection functionality.
 A reconnect will be done after a calculated delay.

 ### **Changelog**